Xilinx/brevitas/README.md

 ## F.A.Q.

 **Q: How can I train X/Y and run it on hardware W/Z?
 I can't find any documentation.**

-Brevitas is still sparsely documented.
+**A:** Brevitas is still sparsely documented.
 Until the situation improves, feel free to open an issue or ask on our gitter channel.

 **Q: Training with Brevitas is slow and/or I can't fit the same batch size as with floating-point training.
 Why?
 What can I do?**